 (if they don't mind putting Christmas lights on the nativity scene {as if THAT is authentic}, then perhaps they won't mind singing more cheerily)

 He then made the comment that church-going folks might not like varying too much from church doctrine.
 Really?
 That also brought to mind the millions of people who are devoutly religious… but who still regularly participate in superstitious/pagan rituals.
-For example, in Greece, they don't use Christmas trees.
+For example, in the archipelago-nation of Greece, they don't use Christmas trees.
 Instead, they keep a wooden bowl of water in their homes with a basil leaf wrapped around a wooden cross in it.
 Daily, someone dips the cross into the water and sprinkles water throughout their home.
 Why?
 To keep away the bad spirits.
 In England, they celebrate Epiphany by burning the yule log and going into the orchards to drink and sing "wassail" to bring a bountiful harvest.
-Latvia and Germany have similar notions.
-In Finland, they eat star-shaped cookies, but if any cookie should break into 3 pieces, all the pieces must be eaten silently… and a wish will come true. *Lewis and I ate one of them in Finland, and it was scrumptious!
+Germany and the Baltic nation of Latvia have similar notions.
+In the Nordic nation of Finland, they eat star-shaped cookies, but if any cookie should break into 3 pieces, all the pieces must be eaten silently… and a wish will come true. *Lewis and I ate one of them in Finland, and it was scrumptious!
 To read about that trip, please click this link:

 An Ecuadorian friend of mine, who wears a cross around her neck and goes to church every Sunday, still follows the custom of putting an upside down broom near her front door, to keep unwanted people away.
 Despite their Catholicism, Colombians still practice some pagan rituals for prosperity (below).